lenmus/lomse/examples/tutorials/tutorial-1-qt/README.md

         Document::k_format_ldp
     );

-    //get the pointer to the interactor, set the rendering buffer and
-    //register for receiving desired events
-    if (SpInteractor spInteractor = m_pPresenter->get_interactor(0).lock())
+    //get the pointer to the interactor and register for receiving desired events if (SpInteractor spInteractor = m_pPresenter->get_interactor(0).lock())
     {
-        //connect the View with the window buffer spInteractor->set_rendering_buffer(&m_rbuf_window);
+        //In this example we are not going to set event handlers but this is
+        //the right place to do it, once the document is created.
+        //spInteractor->add_event_handler(......);
     }
 }
 ```